• Skip to primary navigation

 Cooking and baking should be fun, right?
 Yet, here we are, scrolling through the internet, hunting for a palm shortening swap that won't flop our favorite recipes.

-It's crucial in so many dishes, yet not always on our pantry shelves.
+It's important in so many dishes, yet not always on our pantry shelves.

 You're aiming for that flaky pie crust or super moist cake, and suddenly, the absence of palm shortening throws a wrench in your plans.